Skip to main content

 Cinnamon Snow lenten roses bloom in shades of white and cream with a light cinnamon-pink overtone, and the slight wave shape to their petals makes them look soft and delicate.
 With dark leaves and tall stems, this hellebore variety almost resembles an orchid, and it makes a fantastic desk plant.
 Their flowers grow on dark red stems that are sure to delight you and your guests.

-No matter the type of garden you want, one of these five lenten rose varieties will be sure to fit right in.
+No matter the type of garden you want, one of these six lenten rose varieties will be sure to fit right in.
 Whether indoors or outdoors, on their own or paired with other plants, you’ll love your new hellebores!

 Topics